heartandhandstraining/blog/_posts/2018-09-13-C9-And-Coding-Bootcamp-WOWS.md

 title: C9 And Coding Bootcamp Beginning WOWS!
 ---

-I am full of love and excitement with my progress!
+I am full of love and excitement with IT work!
 I have been able to get tests to run on a couple of github projects pulled to C9.
 According to the rspec test feedback I had to have 'simplecov' on one project (one I did long ago), so I installed that gem and placed the "require 'simplecov' in the spec helper file.
 This made all the tests run on my code and all my code passed!